AfroLatino/aws-bootcamp-cruddur/journal/week12.md

   }
 ```

-Amended ```frontend-react-js/src/components/ActivityContent.css``` by adding flex-start to align-items with parts of the command below:
+Amend ```frontend-react-js/src/components/ActivityContent.css``` by adding flex-start to align-items with parts of the command below:

 ```sh
 .activity_content_wrap {